hankertrix/Inline-Skate-Info/README.md

 and deployed to [Netlify](https://www.netlify.com).
-The project is entirely written in [TypeScript](https://www.typescriptlang.org), with the exception of HTML and CSS in HTML and Svelte files of course.
+The project is entirely written in [TypeScript](https://www.typescriptlang.org), except for HTML and CSS in HTML and Svelte files of course.
 The website search is provided by [Pagefind](https://pagefind.app) and the [Telegram bot](https://t.me/inlineskatebot) portion of the project is made using [telegraf.js](https://telegraf.js.org).